JonLatane/jonline/docs/protocol.md

 <a name="jonline-Jonline"></a>

 ### Jonline
-The internet-facing Jonline service implementing the Jonline protocol, generally exposed on port 27707 (see &#34;HTTP-based client host negotiation&#34; below for clarifications).
+The internet-facing service implementing the Jonline protocol, generally exposed on port 27707 (see &#34;HTTP-based client host negotiation&#34; below for clarifications).

 Authenticated calls require an `access_token` in request metadata to be included